East River: Bridges and tunnels

-20th and 21st centuries
+20th century

 Philanthropist John D. Rockefeller founded what is now Rockefeller University in 1901, between 63rd and 64th Streets on the river side of York Avenue, overlooking the river.
 The university is a research university for doctoral and post-doctoral scholars, primarily in the fields of medicine and biological science.
 North of it is one of the major medical centers in the city, NewYork Presbyterian / Weill Cornell Medical Center, which is associated with the medical schools of both Columbia University and Cornell University.
 Although it can trace its history back to 1771, the center on York Avenue, much of which overlooks the river, was built in 1932.